Protein-Interactions/protein_interactions/practicals/tutorial_on_homology_modelling.md

 ------------

 > ## Learning Outcomes
-> By the end of this lesson, the learner will be able to:
+> By the end of this tutorial, the learner will be able to:
 > * List and discuss the Homology modelling principles
 > * Describe the tools for homology modelling available at https://toolkit.tuebingen.mpg.de/#/
 > * Justify the choice of a given template over the others
 > * Build the homology model of Gadd45β using HHPred
 > * Do model quality assessment using QMEAN
-> * Point to relevant information on how to get help.

 ------------